 The Organizational Profile is a snapshot of your organization, the KEY influences on HOW you operate and the KEY challenges you face.

 P.1 Organizational Description: What are your key organizational characteristics?

-Describe your organization's operating environment and your KEY relationships with PATIENTS and STAKEHOLDERS, suppliers, and PARTNERS.
+Describe your organization's operating environment and your key relationships with students, suppliers, partners, and stakeholders.

 a.
 Organizational Environment